fabohax/crab/README.md

   bundle install
   ```

 3. Modify the crub.rb file to suit your trading strategy.
-Now is intended to buy 100 USDT of Bitcoin every sunday at midnight.
+Now is intended to buy 100 USDT of Bitcoin every sunday at 0:00 h.

 4. Set up the cron job to run the script at your desired intervals.
 For example, to run the script every 5 minutes: